 Penrith New Squares - background, aims and objectives

 What are the schemes aims?

 The Penrith New Squares development is an extension to Penrith's existing town centre.
-The scheme is a mixed use development meaning that there will be housing, a multi-storey car park and retail on the site.
+The scheme is a mixed use development meaning that there is housing, a multi-storey car park, retail and a hotel on the site.

 It is intended that the scheme will provide benefits to the existing town centre by drawing more people into the area and reverse the trend of people travelling to other centres to do their shopping.
-Housing will also be provided on the site which will be a mixture of affordable housing and open market housing.
+Housing is provided on the site which is a mixture of affordable housing and open market housing.
 This is a particularly important element of the scheme as there is a constant need for more affordable housing in the area.

-Why choose Southend Road as the development site?
+Why Southend Road was chosen as a development site?